vitorfdl/Sillytavern-CYOA/README.md

 # SillyTavern CYOA Responses Extension
 This extension adds Choose Your Own Adventure (CYOA) style responses to your SillyTavern chats.
 It generates multiple response options for the user to choose from, enhancing interactivity and allowing for branching narratives.

+The extension directly integrates with SillyTavern's core generation system and supports all API providers, including proper role selection for Chat Completion APIs (OpenAI, Claude, etc.).

 <p align="center">
   <img src="assets/response.png" width="50%">
 </p>